franktranvantu/js-dom/README.md

-In this section, you'll learn how to add an event listener to a parent element and let it handle events on its children.
+Learn how to get a reference to an element's parent node, using the parentNode property.